Eristica Price Reaches $0.0017 on Top Exchanges (ERT)

 Eristica Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Eristica directly using US dollars.
-Investors seeking to trade Eristica should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+It is usually not possible to purchase alternative cryptocurrencies such as Eristica directly using US dollars.
+Investors seeking to trade Eristica should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Eristica using one of the aforementioned exchanges.

 Receive News & Updates for Eristica Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Eristica and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.